cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 See {{sec:tls13}} for example protocol information that can be used in the context of TLS 1.3.

 - tag2: Non-constant string that includes a timestamp or counter.
-This ensures change over time even if randomness were to repeat.
+This ensures change over time even if outputs of G(L) were to repeat.
 It MUST be implemented such that its values never repeat.
 This means, in particular, that timestamp is guaranteed to change between two requests to CSPRNG (otherwise counters should be used).